-The Cleveland Bay STP discharges directly into the near coastal waters just beyond the mouth of Sandfly Creek at high tide (see Figure 7-1Table 7-15).
-At low tide the discharge point is into the intertidal channel of Sandfly Creek (see Figure 7-2).
-As the discharge point is so close to the mouth of Sandfly Creek the Cleveland Bay STP has been included as a point source discharge for the Sandfly Creek catchment and the Stuart Creek sub basin.
+The Cleveland Bay WWTP discharges directly into the near coastal waters just beyond the mouth of Sandfly Creek at high tide (see Figure 7.1Table 7.14).
+At low tide the discharge point is into the intertidal channel of Sandfly Creek (see Figure 7.2).
+As the discharge point is so close to the mouth of Sandfly Creek the Cleveland Bay WWTP has been included as a point source discharge for the Sandfly Creek catchment, within the Stuart Creek sub basin.

-Figure 7-1 Cleveland Bay STP Outfall High Tide
+Figure 7.1 Cleveland Bay WWTP Outfall High Tide

-Figure 7-2 Cleveland Bay STP Outfall Low Tide
+Figure 7.2 Cleveland Bay WWTP Outfall Low Tide

-The STP contributes considerable amounts of bioavailable nitrogen and phosphorus to Cleveland Bay with subsequent water quality impacts on the estuarine and near coastal environments in the vicinity of the outfall, including Sandfly Creek estuary, Stuart Creek estuary and, to a lesser extent, the Ross River estuary.
+The Cleveland Bay WWTP is the largest facility in the Townsville region and has historically contributed considerable amounts of bioavailable nitrogen and phosphorus to Cleveland Bay.
+There would have been water quality impacts on the estuarine and near coastal environments in the vicinity of the outfall, including the Sandfly Creek estuary, Stuart Creek estuary and, to a lesser extent, the Ross River estuary.